Foreign transaction fees are becoming easier to avoid. If you have travel in mind, here’s how they work, which cards charge them and which don’t.

 “There are risks and costs associated with any money conversion,” she said.

 Not sure if your credit card will charge you a fee for foreign purchases?
 Check your credit card’s terms and conditions, where any potential fees will be listed under “transaction fees.”

-Foreign transaction fees vary between issuers and cards, but most foreign transaction fees fall between 1% and 3% of each qualifying transaction.
+Foreign transaction fees vary between issuers and cards, but most fall between 1 percent and 3 percent of each qualifying transaction.
 The overall fee is often made up of two separate fees — one from the payment networks and one from the card’s issuing bank.

-Visa and Mastercard, which handle the transactions between foreign merchants or banks and U.S. card issuing banks, typically charge a 1% fee for each foreign transaction.
-Then, card-issuing banks may tack on their own charges, usually an additional 1% or 2%.
+Visa and Mastercard, which handle the transactions between foreign merchants or banks and U.S. card-issuing banks, typically charge a 1 percent fee for each foreign transaction.
+Then, card-issuing banks may tack on their own charges, usually an additional 1 percent or 2 percent.

-American Express doesn’t use the Visa or Mastercard payment system, but on its foreign transaction fee-charging cards, the network typically tacks on its own foreign transaction fee of 2.7%.
+American Express doesn’t use the Visa or Mastercard payment system, but on its foreign transaction fee-charging cards, the network typically tacks on its own foreign transaction fee of 2.7 percent.

 Credit card travel fees are fading away

 Fortunately, credit card fees for foreign purchases are mostly going the way of the dinosaur.
 Some credit card issuers, such as Pentagon Federal Credit Union, Capital One, USAA and Discover, have even eliminated foreign transaction fees from all their credit cards.